“Here’s the bottom line: the number one driver for shipping products quicker is by focusing on the important ones and killing the unimportant ones.”

 Speaking more specifically for the moment about the second form presented above, we need to make sure our system is stable with long running averages for WIP and Throughput before any calculation of a long running average for LT can be made.
 If Throughput remained constant as WIP was increased to a new level, then the new value for LT will be an increase proportional to the increase in WIP.
 However, when an increase in WIP is accompanied with a decrease in Throughput (ex. context switching in a software development context and scenario), the new value for LT will be a non-proportional increase relative to the new increased WIP level.

 Over the next few days though I realized there is more to Arne’s initial question.
 I felt we didn’t dig into the first part of the question enough.
 Yes, while these key points summarized above related to Little’s Law were helpful to discuss, they don’t touch on the core of why in a computer network context a non-linear decrease in speed occurs as utilization increased above 80%.
 In retrospect, maybe this wasn’t really at the core of Arne’s question to me either.
-Still, over the next few days I wondered more about why and how the non-linear decrease of speed in computer networks occurs at higher utilization.
-More importantly could this be helpful to me in creating and shaping the polices that manage software development workflows at higher WIP levels?
+Still, over the next few days, I wondered more about why and how the non-linear decrease of speed in computer networks occurs at higher utilization.
+More importantly, could this be helpful to me in creating and shaping the policies that manage software development workflows at higher WIP levels?
 As you might guess by now, I’ve dived into this question too a bit already and learned some interesting things I think would be helpful to capture and share, but this definitely will have to wait for another post.

-NOTE: I’m thrilled that after being posted years ago, my blog posts related to Little’s Law continue to remain consistently viewed month to month, including this one viewed by dozens of folks each week.
+NOTE: I’m thrilled to see that after being posted years ago, my blog posts related to Little’s Law continue to remain consistently viewed month to month, including this one, by dozens of folks each week.
 So, as one who also focuses a lot on “Learning to Learn”, I’d love to hear a little bit on how you have used/plan to use Little’s Law in your specific context, and I’d be happy to also share a bit more with you on how I’ve used it as well!